This is a hardcore garlic sour cream sauce made with a whole garlic bulb, tomatoes, and sour cream.

 - 2 medium tomatoes

-- Remove the seeds from the tomatoes, then chop them very finely.
-Add them to the bowl and stir gently.
+- Remove the seeds from the tomatoes, chop them very finely.
+Add to the bowl and stir gently.
 Adjust the taste with salt and pepper to taste.

 - Less according to taste, but be generous.